 Yoast SEO – SEO (search engine optimization – basically how google or another search engine reads your blog and how high up your content appears on search results) is a huge thing to manage.
 This plug-in does the hard work for you.

 Yummly is a huge recipe database.
 You can create your own recipe box and save recipes from your favorite blogs (similar to Pinterest except just recipe focused and you can easily search for recipes by ingredient, allergy, diet type, time, etc.).
 Yummly is a great app for someone looking for recipes, but it’s especially great for a food blogger because having your recipes published on Yummly means more people coming to your blog.
 They will see a photo of your recipe, a list of ingredients, and a link to direct them to your blog for the full recipe.
 This is why the Simple Share Buttons Adder plugin is a necessary one because it’s the most highly rated plugin with a “Yum” button.

 Foodgawker – This is the primary food photo submission site I use.
 They have pretty demanding standards for the photos they accept for publication on their site, but once you get a photo accepted you will start to see a bump in traffic.

-Pinterest – Everybody says that Pinterest is a huge traffic driver for food blogs.
-So far that isn’t the case for me but I am working on getting better at Pinterest and creating pins that will be more “pinnable” to hopefully gain some traction.
+Pinterest – Pinterest is a huge traffic driver for food blogs.
+Creating pins that are more “pinnable” (i.e., bright, focused on the food, high quality, etc.) helps me gain some traction there and I use Canva to create all of my long pins.
 As a food blogger, you might want to consider joining group boards where you can pin your own content and re-pin stuff from there to your own boards.
 Group boards are kind of like food bloggers helping each other to reach a wider audience with their pins when you don’t have a very large Pinterest following to start with.